srepmub/kopano-cli/README.md

 An improved Kopano admin utility built on python-kopano.

-Originally part of Kopano Core, it will be removed as of the upcoming release.
+Originally part of Kopano Core, it will be removed with the upcoming release (version 10?).

 # Usage